graalvm/graal-languages-demos/graalwasm/graalwasm-embed-go-code-guide/README.md

 </plugin>
 ```

-## 3. Copy wasm_exec.js file into the target directory:
+## 3. Copy wasm_exec.js File Into the Target Directory

 Running Go compiled to WebAssembly, both using the Go compiler or TinyGo, requires a _wasm_exec.js_ file with JavaScript glue code provided by the Go toolchain.
 Add the following _exec-maven-plugin_ to your _pom.xml_ to automatically copy the _wasm_exec.js_ file into the target directory.